zelang-dev/ze/docs/manual.md

-# Manual
+# manual

-**c-coroutine** is a cooperative multithreading library written in C89.
+**ze** is a cooperative multithreading library written in C89.
 Designed to be simple as possible in usage, but powerfully enough in execution, easily modifiable to any need.
 It incorporates most asynchronous patterns from various languages.
 They all the same behaviorally, just syntax layout differences.

 This library was initially a rework/refactor and merge of [libco](https://github.com/higan-emu/libco) with [minicoro](https://github.com/edubart/minicoro).
 These two differ among many [coru](https://github.com/geky/coru), [libdill](https://github.com/sustrik/libdill), [libmill](https://github.com/sustrik/libmill), [libwire](https://github.com/baruch/libwire), [libcoro](https://github.com/semistrict/libcoro), [libcsp](https://github.com/shiyanhui/libcsp), [dyco-coroutine](https://github.com/piaodazhu/dyco-coroutine), in that Windows is supported, and not using **ucontext**.
 That was until I came across [libtask](https://swtch.com/libtask), where the design is the underpinning of GoLang, and made it Windows compatible in an fork [symplely/libtask](https://github.com/symplely/libtask). **Libtask** has it's channel design origins from [Richard Beton's libcsp](https://libcsp.sourceforge.net/)